GitHubCoursesMBCG/.github/profile/README.md

 ## Hi there 👋
 🙋‍♀️ I've put my first GitHub repos to this organization to make my account tidier.
-These repoes were created when taking educational courses at GitHub
+These repos were created when taking educational courses at GitHub

 <!--